-Apart from the substantive remarks presented above, the Commission would like to draw the attention of MECO, to some other elements of the submitted RPP, which do not raise legal concerns in terms of their compatibility with the elements mentioned in Article 13(2)(a) to (f) of the Regulation, but which may provide useful guidance to the Competent Authority for future amendments of the RPP.
+Apart from the substantive remarks presented above, the Commission would like to draw the attention of the ME, to some other elements of the submitted RPP, which do not raise legal concerns in terms of their compatibility with the elements mentioned in Article 13(2)(a) to (f) of the Regulation, but which may provide useful guidance to the Competent Authority for future amendments of the RPP.

-- The RPP submitted by MECO indicates that preventive measures also include measures to improve electricity transmission and distribution infrastructure.
-The RPP should include more information and describe in more those preventive measures, including the plans for developing the future grid that will help to cope with the consequences of the identified electricity crisis scenarios. - Considering the Baltic power systems plans to synchronise with the European continental grid by the end of 2025, the RPP should asses how the procedures and measures stablished in the RPP may be affected. - While the RPP does not refer to preventive or mitigating measures that could have an impact on greenhouse gas (GHG) emissions (e.g. back-up fossil fuel generation or the deployment of additional fossil fuel capacity), the Commission reminds MECO that such measures should be listed in the RPP if they existed.
-In such case, the

-Commission also recommends that the risk/impact on GHG emissions is quantified and assessed to determine the alignment of the RPP with the climate neutrality goal.
+- The RPP submitted by ME describes, as a preventive and preparatory measure, the network development plans, which helps achieving strategic goals and to identify potential adequacy gaps that could jeopardize security of supply.
+Nevertheless, the RPP should describe in more detail how the future grid development will help to cope with the consequences of the identified electricity crisis scenarios. - While the RPP does not refer to preventive or mitigating measures that could have an impact on greenhouse gas (GHG) emissions (e.g. back-up fossil fuel generation or the deployment of additional fossil fuel capacity), the Commission reminds ME that such measures should be listed in the RPP if they existed.
+In such case, the Commission also recommends that the risk/impact on GHG emissions is quantified and assessed to determine the alignment of the RPP with the climate neutrality goal. - The RPP notified by ME should identify and include a link to all the applicable national regulatory framework mentioned in the RPP (e.g. Ordinance No.3 on the design of electrical installations and power lines or Ordinance No. 11 for fuel reserves in case of complete interruption of the supply of fuels).